performant-software/Neatline/neatline-stylesheets.md

 }
 {% endhighlight %}

 Once this is in place, I can just open up any of the individual republican precinct records and pick a shade of red for that specific record.
 When I click "Save," Neatline recognizes that the "Fill Color" style has been enabled for the `republican` tag, and that the record being saved is tagged as `republican`.
 When this happens, Neatline does two things.
-First,it _updates the stylesheet with the new value_:
+First, it _updates the stylesheet with the new value_:

 {% highlight css %}
 .republican {